-Club: Atlético de Madrid | Capacity: 70,000 | Scheduled opening: 2017 | Status: under construction
+Club: Atlético de Madrid | Opening: 2017 | Capacity: 68,000 seats

 Concrete plans for the stadium were presented in late 2011, then still in combination with a Madrid bid for the 2020 or 2024 Olympics.
 While the stadium was designed as a football-specific stadium with the stands close to the pitch, plans allowed for the temporary construction of an athletics tracks on top of the lower tier.

-The stadium is getting built on the site of Estadio La Peineta, an athletics stadium with one large concrete stand.
-Parts of that stand have been incorporated in the design of the new stadium, while the rest has been demolished.
-The costs of the project are estimated to be €200 million, which will be financed by the development of the land on which the Vicente Calderon currently stands.
-Atletico Madrid will become the sole owner of the stadium.
+The stadium got built on the site of Estadio La Peineta, an athletics stadium with one large concrete stand.
+Parts of that stand were incorporated in the design of the new stadium, while the rest was demolished.
+The project was partly financed through the sale of the land of Estadio Vicente Calderon.

 In December 2016, Atletico announced that their new stadium would be called Wanda Metropolitano, with Wanda being the sponsor name and Metropolitano a reference to their first proper stadium, Estadio Metropolitano.